KyleWilliford/bemore/README.md

 ## Wait, what is this?

 This is the server for the Slackboat Slack app.
 What's that?
 Never heard of it?
 Makes sense.
 Slackboat is a Slack chat bot that I created and it is not publicly distributed.
+Here is the client app: https://kpw-slack-dev.slack.com/apps/A7Q387WP9-slackboat

 The Slackboat _bot_ adds some slash commands to your workspace.
 Read the next few sections for more detail on what is added and how to use these commands.